R-K-1/credilytics/README.md

 ## Data Model

-This project generates five tables in a Postgres database:
+This project connects to a Postgres database within a Redshift cluster and creates a five table star schema:

-1. `stage`: all data is loaded here first for rapid insertion into other tables
+1. `stage`: the data is loaded here first for rapid insertion into other tables
     * `SeriousDlqin2yrs`: Person experienced 90 days past due delinquency or worse
     * `RevolvingUtilizationOfUnsecuredLines`: Total balance on credit cards and personal lines of credit except real estate and no installment debt like car loans divided by the sum of credit limits
     * `age`: Age of borrower in years